 Did you know that Oct.
 9 is National Pet Obesity Awareness Day?
 Unfortunately, pet obesity has reached epidemic proportions.
-The rate of overweight and obese pets has reached epidemic levels in the United States, affecting Abut 1 in 4 U.S. dogs and cats are overweight or obese, according to the 2013 “State of Pet Health Report,” report by Banfield Pet Hospitals.
+The rate of overweight and obese pets has reached epidemic levels in the United States, affecting 60 percent of cats and 56 percent of dogs, according to the Association for Pet Obesity Prevention (APOP)’s annual survey.
 You control what goes into that bowl, so take action.

 Exercise, portion control and some cool toys can help you win the battle of the bulge.
 (And be sure to check out the video of some super-smart dogs at the end.)